magic-wormhole/magic-wormhole-protocols/dilation-protocol.md

 For debugging purposes, the node might want to keep looking at data beyond the first incorrect character and log a few hundred characters until the first newline.

+### Message framing and maximum message size

-Everything after that point is a Noise protocol message, which consists of a 4-byte big-endian length field, followed by a matching amount of bytes.
+Everything after that point is a message in the Noise protocol, prefixed by a 4-byte big-endian length field.
+As Noise adds some overhead for authentication, the actual decrypted payload is shorter than the length field indicates.
+(In other words: the length field refers to the encrypted Noise message's length.)

+The Noise Protocol supports only messages up to 65535 bytes in length, while Dilation supports significantly larger messages due to the 32 bit length field.
+When the input payload size for a message exceeds Noise's limit, several Noise messages are used and concatenated together.
+All but the last one then must have the maximum length of 65535 bytes, and the length field refers to the sum of their lengths.
+The Noise protocol adds 16 bytes of overhead for authentication to each Noise message, therefore the maximal payload of each message is 4293918703 bytes (65537 Noise messages with 65519 bytes of payload each).

+Implementations are encouraged to define lower maximum message sizes for efficiency reasons.

+The length field must be authenticated by adding it to the authenticated data input of the Noise message.
+If a message consists of multiple noise messages, only the first of them authenticates the length field.
+ TODO review & implement ~piegames

+### Noise key exchange

+After the handshake, both sides exchange Noise messages for the handshake according to the `NNpsk0` pattern.
-This uses the `NNpsk0` pattern with the Leader as the first party ("-> psk, e" in the Noise spec), and the Follower as the second ("<- e, ee").
+Leader sends the first message ("-> psk, e" in the Noise spec), and the Follower as the second one ("<- e, ee").
-The pre-shared-key is the "dilation key", which is statically derived from the master PAKE key using HKDF.
+The pre-shared-key both sides use here is the "dilation key", which is statically derived from the master PAKE key using HKDF.
-(TODO how? ~piegames)
+The HKDF used to derive it is the RFC5869 HMAC construction instantiated with Sha256 as hashing algorithm.
+Inputs are the Wormhole session key (obtained through PAKE), a tag of the ASCII bytes "dilation-v1" and no salt;
+Output length is 32 bytes.
-Each connection uses the same pre-shared key, but different ephemeral keys, so each gets a different session key.
+The same pre-shared key is re-used across connections, but due to the different ephemeral keys each on gets a different session key.

 The Leader sends the first message, which is a psk-encrypted ephemeral key.
 The Follower sends the next message, its own psk-encrypted ephemeral key.
-These two messages are known as "handshake messages" in the Noise protocol, and must be processed in a specific order
-(the Leader must not accept the Follower's message until it has generated its own).
+These two messages are known as "handshake messages" in the Noise protocol, and must be processed in a specific order (the Leader must not accept the Follower's message until it has generated its own).
 Noise allows handshake messages to include a payload, but we do not use this feature.

 All subsequent messages are known as "Noise transport messages", and are independent for each direction.
 Transport messages are encrypted by the shared key, in a form that evolves as more messages are sent.

-The Follower's first transport message is an empty packet, which we use as a "key confirmation message" (KCM).
+The Follower's first transport message has an empty payload, which we use as a "key confirmation message" (KCM).

 The Leader doesn't send a transport message right away: it waits to see the Follower's KCM, which indicates this connection is viable (i.e. the Follower used the same dilation key as the Leader,